fossasia/visdom/CONTRIBUTING.md

 `$VISDOM_VERSION` may not be set and depend on your configuration.
-Furthermore, if you are installing from source or using another method of installing dependancies, the folder to use may be different.
+Furthermore, if you are installing from source or using another method of installing dependancies, the folder to use may be different. if it report a SSL: [CERTIFICATE_VERIFY_FAILED] error , check your  `/Applications/Python3.7/Install Certificates.command ` , and this error might be solved.

 * View the `download.sh` script and either execute it to automatically download the resources or manually download all the files that it requests.